The Building Cultural Bridges program brings the world right to the classroom.

 The Building Cultural Bridges program is designed to build those leaders and innovators.
-By participating in the program, students forge relationships with their international peers by exchanging handwritten letters and video conferencing from their own classrooms into the classrooms of countries such as Namibia.
+By participating in the program, students forge relationships with their international peers by exchanging handwritten letters and video conferencing from their own classrooms into classrooms across the world.

 During the program, students improve their collaboration, communication, and critical thinking skills through mutual projects.
 While bettering their 21st-Century skills, students are developing unforgettable friendships that can last a lifetime.